-This new button has two actions.
+This new button does two things when clicked.
 First it clears fields and starts a new record.
 Second, it goes to the customer details page.

 We'll also edit the button that's on the Customer Details page.

 It's now going to go back to the "List All Customers" page after saving the record.
 We'll also change the button's name to simply "Save Customer" because this page is going to be used to both create and edit customer records.